dimadin/pushover-notifications-edd-ext/readme.txt

 * FIX: Fixing bug in 1.2 where core plugin class is not accessible during a core plugin update

 = 1.2 =
-* NEW: Option for sales notification to be cashregister sound
+* NEW: Option for sales notification to be cash register sound
 * NEW: Allowing discount code specific notifications
 * FIX: Fixing an issue with cron scheduling.